he-hash/Work-Offers-Scraping-Desktop-Application/README.md

 Contributions are welcome!
 If you would like to contribute to this project, please fork the repository and make a pull request.

 Contact
-If you have any questions or suggestions, please feel free to contact me at [email address].
+If you have any questions or suggestions, please feel free to contact me at taherikram.89@gmail.com .